ken-cherry/florida-houses/README.md

 # Purpose of building this application.

-- So my mother and her boyfriend can look visit houses they want to look at.
+- So my mother and her boyfriend can find houses they want to look at.

 # Launch project in your preferred IDE